QuantumDamage/iota.lib.py/tutorials/helloworld/helloworld.md

 ## Prepare sender - how to get testnet tokens?
 If we are generating new wallets from new seeds then those wallets will be empty (well, [probably](https://matthewwinstonjohnson.gitbooks.io/iota-guide-and-faq/how-secure-is-my-seed.html)).
 Since we would like to simulate the transfer of "value" between two parties, we would need to have some tokens in at least one wallet in our setup.
-Thanks to IOTA devs, there is service called faucet which is generating seeds and wallet addresses with some testnet tokens in it (2K at the moment).
-They also provide JSON API so we can use it right away.
+Thanks to IOTA devs, there is a service called a faucet which is generating seeds and wallet addresses with some testnet tokens in it (2K at the moment).
+They also provide a JSON API so we can use it programmatically.

 ```python